-Jurisdiction and agreement for proceedings to be in English before the NCC The ordinary private international law rules apply.
-The jurisdiction of the Amsterdam
+Jurisdiction and NCC agreement

-District Court or Court of Appeal may be based on a choice-of-court clause or such other rules as the defendant's domicile.
+The ordinary private international law rules apply.
+The jurisdiction of the Amsterdam District Court or the Amsterdam Court of Appeal may be based on a choice-of-court clause or such other rules as the defendant's domicile.
+Next, parties agree to take the case to the NCC (a chamber within the Amsterdam District Court or the Amsterdam Court of Appeal) and to make English the language of the proceedings.

-Next, parties agree to take the case to the NCC (a chamber within those courts) and to make English the language of the proceedings.
-This can be done in a clause to that effect, either before or after the dispute arises.
+This is the "NCC agreement".
+The NCC agreement can be recorded in a clause to that effect, either before or after the dispute arises.
+A model clause is available at ncc.gov.nl.